LifeOf-py/Semantic-Book-Recommender/README.md

 ## Deployment on Hugging Face Spaces

-The app is deployed on [Hugging Face Spaces](https://huggingface.co/spaces/yukito96/book-recommender) using:
+The app is deployed on [Hugging Face Spaces](https://huggingface.co/spaces/yukito96/book-recommender)

 ---